-The forex market operates 24-hours a day during the week, because there's always a global market open somewhere due to time zone differences.
-But not every global market actively trades every currency.
-Therefore, different forex pairs are actively traded at different times of the day.
+The forex market operates 24 hours a day during the week, because there's always a global market open somewhere due to time zone differences.
+However, not every global market actively trades every currency, so different forex pairs are actively traded at different times of the day.

-When London (and Europe) are open for business, pairs that involve the euro (EUR) or British pound (GBP) are more actively traded.
-When New York (U.S. and Canada) are open for business, pairs that involve the US dollar (USD) and Canadian dollar (CAD) are more active.
+When Europe is open for business, pairs that involve the euro (EUR) or British pound (GBP) are more actively traded.
+When the U.S. and Canada are open for business, pairs that involve the U.S. dollar (USD) and Canadian dollar (CAD) are more active.

-Volatility changes over time.
-For example, daily average volatility at the time of writing is 100 pips per day.
-Daily average movement could increase to 130 pip per day, which means each hour is likely to see slightly higher pip movement.
-Or daily average movement could drop to 75 pips per day.
-While overall volatility may change, the hours which are most volatile generally do not change too much.
+Volatility changes over time, but the most volatile hours generally do not change too much.
 0700 to 2000 GMT will continue to be the most acceptable time to day trade, regardless of whether daily volatility increases or decreases.
 Note that daylight savings time may affect trading hours in your area.